 10. Table 1: “PFCs” are not defined; are these PFAS?
 If so, indicate this with a footnote or by other means.

-PFCs has been changed to PFAS on table
+PFCs has been changed to PFAS.

 Comments on the Focused Feasibility Report:

 11. Section 1.3.5.2, page 8: This section acknowledges that the Freeway Transfer Station is a building currently onsite that may be at risk for LFG/vapor intrusion, but that concern is not addressed even though it may be immediate.
 Vapor intrusion/landfill gas impacts to the transfer station should be investigated, and if impacts appear to require action, the alternatives should address this.